PentaHelix/pentahelix.github.io/_posts/2015-05-01-[chrawl]-Devlog-8:-Generating-Tomes-winth-Runes.md

 .

-This week, I plan to complete Tome Generation, and then maybe work on Map generation a bit.
+This week, I plan to complete Tome generation, and then maybe work on Map generation a bit.